 You just need to put in your email address, the same one you used on your application form, and UCAS will email you the information you require.

 If you’re still stuck, you can get in touch with the UCAS Customer Service Unit.

 You can find their contact information here, although you will be asked to answer some security questions before they can give you any further details.

 In order to keep your account secure, Track will automatically log you out after 5 minutes if there is no activity on the computer screen.

 Once you’ve finished using your Track account, make sure you click the 'log out' button and close your browser so no one else can access your information.

 If you’re having problems logging into your account, double check that you are entering the correct Personal ID, username and password – remember that they are all case sensitive.

 If you unsuccessfully attempt to log in to your Track account 5 times or more, Track will immediately suspend your account.

-contact the UCAS Customer Service Unit who will then reset your account.
+If this happens, contact the UCAS Customer Service Unit who will then reset your account.

 Be careful if your web browser is set to remember passwords, as anyone else using your computer can log in and view your details.